 Sarah Vollett [Vancouver BC]

-Sarah is a Project Specialist at the Canadian Cancer Society (BC/Yukon Division), where she gets to combine her loves of technology and coaching by leading technological change initiatives - implementing new software and teaching coworkers how it can make their jobs easier.
-She also does lots of strategic reporting and financial trending for the Management and Board, and actually enjoys reading financial statements (honest!)
+Sarah is a change manager and process improvement expert who loves to combine her loves of technology and coaching by leading technological change initiatives - implementing new software and teaching staff on how it can make their jobs easier.
+She also has experience in strategic reporting and financial trending, and actually enjoys reading financial statements (honest!)
 Sarah's connection with Naramata is longstanding - she's a second-generation Winter Sessioner, worked on Summer Staff, and attended 18 years of summer programming with her family.
-Outside of work and Naramata, Sarah volunteers as a youth leader at Presbytery and Conference youth retreats, and is a performer and official keeping tracker-er with the Broadway Chorus of Vancouver musical theatre troupe.
+Outside of work and Naramata, Sarah volunteers as a youth leader at Presbytery and Conference youth retreats, and is a performer and assistant director with the Broadway Chorus of Vancouver musical theatre troupe.

 Terry Brunner [Naramata BC]